RomainSa/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The code for making predictions on my final model is located in cells 30 and 31 of the Ipython notebook.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.69).
+For the first image, the model is relatively sure that this is a General caution (probability of 0.69).
 The top 5 predictions are the following:

 | Probability         	|     Prediction	        					|